evankiely/OpynSpecimen/README.md

   - Retrieves updated API keys
 - Integration.getTokens()
   - Retrieves initial API keys, upon instantiation
-- Integration.syncAll(syncDropdownPVs=None)
+- Integration.syncAll(envs=None)
   - Calls the following functions in order: syncWorkflowList, syncWorkflows, syncFormList, syncFieldList, syncDropdownList, syncDropdownPVs
-  - **syncDropdownPVs**: A list of the environments these actions should be done for/applied to.
+  - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.getResponse(env, extension, params=None)
   - A generic GET request
   - **env**: The environment this request is targeted at